Calipsoplus/calipsoplus-backend/README.md

 # CalipsoPlus Backend

-The aim of this project is to provide a backend RESTful service for the CalipsoPlus JRA2 Demonstrator project.
+The aim of this project is to provide a backend RESTful service for the CalipsoPlus JRA2 Demonstrator application.

 ### Contents